drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Bioisosteric Replacements : Beta-Blockers
 *[Bioisosteric]: A compound resulting from the exchange of a group of atoms with another and having similar biological properties to the parent compound.

-The efficiency of propranolol, which is a &beta;-blocker, was improved by replacing the naphthyl group by an indolyl group (pindolol).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/bioisosteric-replacements-beta-blockers-55675c7b'><i class='fa fa-play' aria-hidden='true'></i></button>The efficiency of propranolol, which is a &beta;-blocker, was improved by replacing the naphthyl group by an indolyl group (pindolol).

 === "2D"